-Futures fall after bumper session as virus threat rages on
+S&P 500 set to dip after bumper session as virus threat rages on

 “It’s too early to be positive,” said Andrea Cicione, head of strategy at TS Lombard.

-“We still haven’t seen evidence that things are improving in terms of contagion.
-We also haven’t fully appreciated how far this recession will go.”
+“We still haven’t seen evidence that things are improving in terms of contagion (and) also haven’t fully appreciated how far this recession will go.”

-The benchmark S&P 500 was nearly $8 trillion below its mid February high, and investors expect more violent swings.
+The benchmark S&P 500 was still nearly $8 trillion below its mid February high, and investors expect more violent swings.
 Wall Street’s fear gauge , which nudged lower following reports of the Senate agreeing on the stimulus package, was up 4.3 points at 66.01.

+“If the market can’t bounce from these extremely oversold levels, then we are likely headed much lower,” said Adam Sarhan, chief executive officer of 50 Park Investments in Florida .

 The Senate will vote on the bill later on Wednesday and the House of Representatives is expected to follow soon after.
+The total figure at stake exceeds the amount the country spends on national defense, scientific research, highway construction and other discretionary programs combined.

-Airlines, hotels and cruise operators, among the hardest hit U.S. sectors, were some of the biggest gainers in premarket trading.
+Airlines, hotels and cruise operators, among the hardest hit U.S. sectors, were some of the strongest gainers in premarket trading.

 Nike Inc (NKE.N) rose 9% after the sportswear giant beat quarterly revenue estimates and said sales in China were rebounding, helped by online orders.